ossamamehmood/Hacktoberfest2023/CONTRIBUTING.md

 ```markdown
 git checkout -b my-new-branch
 ```
-- Add your Name to `contributors/contributorsList.js`
+- Add the code relevant to the repo and guidelines.
 ```markdown
 git add .
 ```